abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

     Let's dissect this terse answer:

     * **yes**:

       To really answer this question, you need to know what exactly you mean by "efficient".
       If you're
       looking for a global optimum then local search - at least in its basic form but read the subsection :ref:`global_optimization_methods` below - is probably not for you.
 If you are looking for a guarantee on the quality of the solution(s) found, then again you might want to look for another tool.

     * but...:

       Local search methods are strongly dependent on your knowledge of the problem and your ability to use this knowledge during the search.
 For instance, very often the initial solution plays a crucial role in the efficiency of the local search.
 You might start from a solution that is too far from a global (or local) optimum or worse you start from a solution from which it is impossible to reach a global
       (or even local) optimum with your neighborhood definition.
 Several techniques have been proposed to tackle these annoyances.
       One of them is to restart the search with different initial solutions.
 Another is to change the definition of a neighborhood during the search like in *Variable Neighbourhood Search (VNS)*.

+    ..  [#and_three_more_dots] Okay, okay and three more lower dots.

     LS is a tradeoff between efficiency and the fact that LS doesn't try to find a global optimum, i.e. in other words you are willing to give up the